Elizzzza/Simple-linear-regression-model-on-weight-height-prediction/README.md

 1. “Responses”, where you respond to the questions, using figures and tables where appropriate.
 2. “Code”, an appendix containing code used to run your analyses and support your responses.

-You are welcome to use the homework submission template (Files →Homeworks →submission-template.Rmd) to prepare your responses, but this is not mandatory.
+You are welcome to use the homework submission template (Files → Homeworks → submission-template.Rmd) to prepare your responses, but this is not mandatory.

 Please note that credit will not be given for code and raw software output.
 Instead, you should use software